NVIDIA/k8s-device-plugin/README.md

 compute resources to be explicitly partitioned and enforces these limits per workload.

+With either time-slicing or MPS, the same sharing method is applied to all GPUs on a node.
+Sharing cannot be configured on a per-GPU basis but applies uniformly at the node level.

 #### With CUDA Time-Slicing

 The extended options for sharing using time-slicing can be seen below: